 It really felt like he didn’t want to be helpful.
 I undoubtedly booked the resort under my name – on my account – and listed Jorge as my guest.
 There was no apology from the clerk.
 No explanation for the scare.
 How it got reversed in their system, I don’t know.
 Why they couldn’t find my name at all while searching, again, I have no explanation for.

-Before finishing the check in process, we were told we would be receiving an “upgraded room.”
+Before finishing the check-in process, we were told we would be receiving an “upgraded room.”
 Yet, this upgraded room was not ready even though it was past the time when rooms should have been accessible.
 That was fine though.
 Excited that we might now have a nice view of the ocean, I said nothing more than a few words of thanks to express my gratitude.
-I would love to have a better room for Jorge and I.
+I would love to have a better room for Jorge and me.

 To put that weird situation behind us, we left our bags in the waiting area and set off for the beach.
 The ocean was unreal.
 It was gorgeous, almost unbelievably so.
 I am talking about aqua blue water.
 Light, crystal clear sand.
 Close and easy access to food and drinks.
 We couldn’t wait to start enjoying Paradise Beach.
 We grabbed our bathing suits from our backpacks and went to the bathroom to change.